 FS KKR Capital (FSK) Gains But Lags Market: What You Should Know

-Coming into today, shares of the business development company had lost 10.73% in the past month.
-In that same time, the Finance sector lost 8.17%, while the S&P 500 lost 8.99%.
+Heading into today, shares of the business development company had lost 2.22% over the past month, lagging the Finance sector's loss of 2.03% and the S&P 500's loss of 0.84% in that time.

-Wall Street will be looking for positivity from FS KKR Capital as it approaches its next earnings report date.
+Investors will be hoping for strength from FS KKR Capital as it approaches its next earnings release, which is expected to be November 7, 2022.
 In that report, analysts expect FS KKR Capital to post earnings of $0.72 per share.
 This would mark year-over-year growth of 12.5%.
 Meanwhile, our latest consensus estimate is calling for revenue of $404.28 million, up 12.3% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.86 per share and revenue of $1.59 billion, which would represent changes of +7.52% and +47.49%, respectively, from the prior year.
+FSK's full-year Zacks Consensus Estimates are calling for earnings of $2.86 per share and revenue of $1.59 billion.
+These results would represent year-over-year changes of +7.52% and +47.49%, respectively.

-It is also important to note the recent changes to analyst estimates for FS KKR Capital.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for FS KKR Capital should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-FS KKR Capital is holding a Zacks Rank of #4 (Sell) right now.
+FS KKR Capital is holding a Zacks Rank of #3 (Hold) right now.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 138, putting it in the bottom 46% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 86, which puts it in the top 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report